Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	closed	closed	1118.6us	1680us
 	======= ======= =============== ====================

-    Make sure you set ETS1 and ETS2 to the SAME VALUE for all cards on your network.
+    Make sure you set ETS1 and ETS2 to the woke SAME VALUE for all cards on your network.

 Also, on many cards (not mine, though) there are red and green LED's.